 So last week, we had a period where we did not talk for nearly 24 hours!
 We did learn soon after our re-marriage, “Be angry, and yet do not sin; do not let the sun go down on your anger…” (Ephesians 4:26).
 We made a pact, we would never again go to bed angry, we would resolve our issues…..I guess that worked better when we were younger!
 It is harder to stay awake to clear the air at our age, so we violated this important scripture!
 Oh, and did I pay for it and will pay for it.

 I had an early class to attend the next morning.
 My first time out the door before 8:00 am.
 So I was not used to driving while children are going to school.
 I just breezed by the school (not seeing the signage), speeding just a little bit as I was running late….opps, you don’t do that in our town.
 I got caught!
 OUCH!
 A little bit might as well be a LOT!

 Anyway, when I got home later that day, Bill said we had to clear the air.
 We tried but did not make much progress.
 Seemed we had something that kept us from resolving things.
 I finally said, I guess we need to make an appointment to finish clearing the air.
 So the appointed time came, but so did more interference.

 I just prayed and prayed for God to give us a time of undivided attention and for me to find the RIGHT time to really talk.
 Finally, on Saturday, we had six hours to really TALK it through.
-We drove to Ft.
+We drove in our car to Ft.
 Lauderdale (three-hour trip one way), instead of the usual motorcycle ride, our traditional Saturday fun day.